 Responsibility and Accountability

-- The Group Chief Executive is responsible to the Board for the implementation of the whole CSR Policy and all Managers and employees are required to be familiar with the principles set out within it and to ensure that those principles remain at the forefront of their conduct of the business of Scape Group
+- The Group Chief Executive is responsible to the Board for the implementation of the whole CSR Policy and all Managers and employees are required to be familiar with the principles set out within it and to ensure that those principles remain at the forefront of their conduct of the business of SCAPE

 - CSR is at the heart of the business risk plan and the CSR action plan will be reviewed as part of ongoing risk management to ensure continuous improvement in the implementation of the CSR principles.